Udit-Krishna/Thirukkural.AI/README.md

 # Thirukkural.AI

-Thirukkural.AI is an innovative chatbot deployed using Streamlit, designed to provide an immersive experience in exploring ancient wisdom and discovering new insights.
-This chatbot allows you to delve into the timeless wisdom of thirukkural, providing a unique platform to learn and explore.
+Welcome to Thirukkural.AI, your gateway to the timeless wisdom of Thiruvalluvar powered by cutting-edge AI technology and deployed using Streamlit.
+This is a chatbot designed to help you delve into the profound teachings of Thiruvalluvar.
 <br><br>
-With Mistral 7B model, you can uncover the depths of specific kural, gaining a deeper understanding of their meanings and relevance.
-Whether you're a scholar seeking profound insights or a curious mind eager to learn, this chatbot is here to guide you on your journey of discovery.
+With Thirukkural.AI, you can easily find what Thiruvalluvar has said about any topic using RAG (Retrieval-Augmented Generation) model made specifically using the vectors of each kural.
+Simply enter a keyword, and let Thirukkural.AI uncover the relevant kural for you.
 <br><br>
-Not only does Thirukkural.AI help you explore individual kural, but it also offers suggestions for similar kural based on advanced sentence transformers.
-This feature lets you expand your knowledge and discover related kural that resonate with your interests and inquiries.
-<br><br>
-Let's unlock the timeless truths of kural together!
+But that's not all...
+Thirukkural.AI goes beyond mere exploration.
+It allows you to delve deeper into a specific kural, providing insights and interpretations using Mistral 7B powered chat bot.
+Want more?
+Explore similar kural suggestions based on advanced sentence transformers, expanding your understanding and appreciation of Thiruvalluvar's timeless wisdom.